Manchu people: Ming dynasty

-The Yuan dynasty was replaced by the Ming dynasty in 1368.
+The Ming dynasty replaced the Yuan dynasty in 1368.
 In 1387, Ming forces defeated the Mongol commander Naghachu's resisting forces who settled in the Haixi area and summoned the Jurchen tribes to pay tribute.
 At the time, Jurchen clans such as Odoli and Huligai were vassals to the Joseon dynasty of Korea.
 Their elites served in the Korean royal bodyguard.

-The Joseon Koreans approached the military threat posed by the Jurchen by forceful means, incentives, and by launching military attacks.
-At the same time they tried to appease them with titles and degrees, traded with them, and sought to acculturate them by having Jurchens integrate into Korean culture.
-Their relationship was eventually stopped by the Ming government, who wanted the Jurchens to protect the border.
+The Joseon Koreans addressed the military threat posed by the Jurchen through forceful means, incentives, and military attacks.
+At the same time, they tried to appease them with titles and degrees, traded with them, and sought to acculturate them by having Jurchens integrate into Korean culture.
+The Ming government eventually ended this relationship due to their wishes for the Jurchens to defend the border.
 In 1403, Ahacu, chieftain of Huligai, paid tribute to the Yongle Emperor.
-Soon after, Möngke Temür, (Note: Möngke Temür, Qing dynasty emperors' ancestor) chieftain of the Odoli clan of the Jianzhou Jurchens, stopped paying tribute to Korea, instead becoming a tributary to China.
+Soon after, Möngke Temür, (Note: Möngke Temür, Qing dynasty emperors' ancestor), chieftain of the Odoli clan of the Jianzhou Jurchens, stopped paying tribute to Korea, instead becoming a tributary to China.

 Yi Seong-gye, the Taejo of Joseon, asked the Ming Empire to send Möngke Temür back, but was refused.
 The Yongle Emperor was determined to move the Jurchens from Korean to Chinese influence.
 Korea unsuccessfully tried to persuade Möngke Temür to reject the Ming overtures, and he submitted to the Ming Empire.
 More and more Jurchen tribes began to offer tribute to the Ming Empire.
 The Ming divided them into 384 guards, and the Jurchen became vassals to the Ming Empire.
 During the Ming dynasty, the name for the Jurchen land was Nurgan.
 The Jurchens became part of the Ming dynasty's Nurgan Regional Military Commission under the Yongle Emperor, with Ming forces erecting the Yongning Temple Stele in 1413, at the headquarters of Nurgan.
 The stele was inscribed in Chinese, Jurchen, Mongolian, and Tibetan.

 In 1449, Mongol Taishi Esen attacked the Ming Empire and captured the Zhengtong Emperor in Tumu.
 Some Jurchen guards in Jianzhou and Haixi cooperated with Esen, but more were attacked in the Mongol invasion.
 Many Jurchen chieftains lost their hereditary certificates granted by the Ming government.
-They had to present tribute as secretariats (中書舍人) with less reward from the Ming court than in the time when they were heads of guards–an unpopular development.
+They were forced to present tribute as secretariats (中書舍人), receiving less reward from the Ming court than they did when they were heads of guards.
+This was an unpopular development.
 Subsequently, more and more Jurchens recognised the Ming Empire's declining power due to Esen's invasion.
-The Zhengtong Emperor's capture directly caused Jurchen guards to go out of control.
+The Zhengtong Emperor's capture led to loosening control over the Jurchen guards.
 Tribal leaders, such as Cungšan (Note: Cungšan was considered as Nurhaci's direct ancestor by some viewpoints, but disagreements also exist.) and Wang Gao, plundered Ming territory.
 At about this time, the Jurchen script was officially abandoned.
 More Jurchens adopted Mongolian as their writing language and fewer used Chinese.
 The final recorded Jurchen writing dates to 1526.